TexasInstruments/edgeai-tidl-tools/README.md

 ## Compile and Benchmark Custom Model

 -  [**New Model Evaluation**](docs/custom_model_evaluation.md#new-model-evaluation) : Refer this for a custom model that needs to be evaluated is falling into one of supported out-of-box example tasks categories.
-- [**Custom Model Evaluation**](docs/custom_model_evaluation.md#custom-model-evaluation) : Refere this for a custom model task category or input and output format is different from the supported list of tasks
+- [**Custom Model Evaluation**](docs/custom_model_evaluation.md#custom-model-evaluation) : Refer this for a custom model task category or input and output format is different from the supported list of tasks
+- [**Reporting issues with Model deployment**](docs/custom_model_evaluation.md#reporting-issues-with-model-deployment) - Refer notes here for reporting issues in custom model deployment

 ## User Guide
 - [**Python examples**](examples/osrt_python/README.md) - Detailed documentation on all the compile and inference options for TIDL offload for each runtime sessions